Dormant black hole candidates from Gaia DR3 summary diagnostics: Binary parameter inference

-In Section~\ref{sec:forward_model}, we showed that for known binary parameters, we can reliably predict the \textit{Gaia} observables, in particular the renormalised unit weight error (\texttt{ruwe}) and the RV uncertainty ($\sigma_\mathrm{RV}$).
+In Sect.~\ref{sec:forward_model} we showed that for known binary parameters, we can reliably predict \textit{Gaia} observables, in particular the re-normalised unit weight error (\texttt{ruwe}) and the RV uncertainty ($\sigma_\mathrm{RV}$).
 We now address the inverse problem: How well can one constrain binary parameters from these summary diagnostics using a forward-modelling Bayesian framework.

-We adopt a Markov Chain Monte Carlo (MCMC) approach, using the \texttt{emcee} sampler \citep{Foreman-Mackey+2013} to sample the posterior distribution of binary parameters given observed \textit{Gaia} summary statistics.
-Specifically, we infer the posterior probability distribution of the parameter vector
+We adopted a Markov chain Monte Carlo (MCMC) approach, using the \texttt{emcee} sampler \citep{Foreman-Mackey+2013}, to sample the posterior distribution of binary parameters given the observed \textit{Gaia} summary statistics.
+Specifically, we inferred the posterior probability distribution of the parameter vector

 given the observables

 and assuming known stellar parameters,